kaivu1999/Mobile-phone-tracking-system/README.md

 # Mobile-phone-tracking-system
-Thia was the first assignment which I did in COl106
+This was the first assignment which I did in COl106

+The 2nd bracnch is meant for the 2nd assignment.